Plan dates are key in vPlan. Would you like to be pro-actively alerted to approaching deadlines? Then read on.

 You have a production time of 2 weeks and you want to be warned 3 weeks before the agreed delivery date if a card is not yet planned.
 You can then set up the automation as follows:

-2. Notification of approaching or exceeded planning date(s).
+2. Notification of approaching or exceeding planning date(s).

 When the start date of a planned card is approaching, or the end date has passed and the card has not yet been completed?
 There are several situations you might want to be alerted to.